cgrant093/Valorant-Data-Project/README.md

 # What is Valorant?
-Valorant is a 5v5 first-person tactile shooter game owned by Riot.
-The players choose different characters (agents) with unique abilities.
+Valorant is a 5v5 character-based tactical FPS where precise gunplay meets unique agent abilities.

 Normal tactile shooters incorporate the importance of:
 1. aiming precisely and accurately at enemy teammates with emphasis on headshots